 Sultan’s Run Golf Club is nestled in the heart of beautiful Southern Indiana and stretches over 224 rolling acres of woods, water and wildlife.
-The zoysia tee, fairways and green surrounds offer a world-class playing surface.
-The roughs are a bermuda and fescue blend, while the green surfaces are of bentgrass.
+The zoysia tees, fairways and greens offer a world-class playing surface.
+The roughs are a bermuda and fescue blend, while the green surfaces are bentgrass.

 From Golf Digest “Places to Play Guide”

 “A killer scenic layout…The waterfall behind #18 takes your breath away…Scenic, challenging, and worth the trip to Jasper…The views are all breathtaking and the 18th is the one of the best finishing holes in Indiana…an absolutely beautiful course!”

 It was only a few years ago that this lush land was home to Supreme Sultan, a horse of history and literally a legend in his own time.
 It was over these hills and valleys of picturesque beauty that Supreme Sultan sired a record number of World Champion American Saddlebred horses.
 No place on earth can lay claim to this record.